Anupama Pradhan – How to Keep Your Kids Safe On The Internet

 Can you have a discussion and explain your concerns to him?
 Strike a deal about using it when he’s out and you need to be in touch with him and on weekends, maybe.

 Strike a deal means mutually agreed upon timings.
 We, as parents, tend to ‘tell’ the children.
 Instead, can we express our concerns and ask them how much time they feel they can use the phone without ruining their schedule?
 One can ask younger children who seem to be getting addicted to create a diary where they log in and out timings.
 That will give them a visual of how much screen time they’re taking.
 I hope we realise that we are the ones responsible for getting them addicted to a screen in the 1st place.
-Best way to keep them busy when they were younger and we were busy with something, was to give them the phone or put them in front of the tv.
-We see 2 year olds navigating the mobile phones so easily these days.

 Do talk to her about what kind of pictures she is sharing.
 Online pictures can be misused for morphing.
 Follow her on Insta.
 Tell her you trust her, but would like to keep her safe.
 Make non- judgemental conversations with her.
 Learn how PubG works from her.
 Those with daughters, especially, need to build a trust relationship as a lot of girls experience harassment online and don’t know how to deal with it.